 Dr. Jeremiah Weinstock, Ph.D. – Dr. Weinstock is a clinical psychologist and Associate Professor of Psychology at Saint Louis University.
 He completed his graduate training at the University of Memphis and a postdoctoral fellowship within the Alcohol Research Center at the University of Connecticut Health Center.
 Dr. Weinstock’s research specializes in interventions for addictive behaviors with a specific emphasis on pathological gambling and exercise as intervention for other addictions.
 His research is currently funded by the National Institutes of Health and the National Center for Responsible Gaming.
-Dr. Weinstock has over 30 peer review publications including several with graduate and undergraduate students at Saint Louis University.
-The publications focus on exercise as intervention for substance use disorders, pathological gambling and its treatment.
+Dr. Weinstock has over 45 peer review publications including several with graduate and undergraduate students at Saint Louis University.

 For more information about Dr. Weinstock, including his curriculum vitae and current research projects, please click here.